-Science Behind an ESA
+Science Behind an Emotional Support Animal

 An ESA is an Emotional Support Animal that helps a person with a mental health condition to come out of the misery and disability that makes a person feel alone and depressed.
 An ESA is recommended to those who suffer from any sort of mental disorder or disability.
 Either it is the initial traces of the depression or a severe case of suicidal tendencies, an ESA would always help you get distracted and brings you out of that situation.